 The gang has been around since almost the beginning of 1 percenter clubs.
 Members of some of the clubs involved in the infamous Hollister incident of 1947 went on to form the Hells Angels a year later in San Bernadino, Calif.
 The gang quickly rose to fame as books like Hunter S. Thompson's "Hell's Angels: A Strange and Terrible Saga," and exploitation films of the '60s based on the Angels turned them into countercultural heroes [source: Dulaney].
 That reputation was destroyed after the infamous Altamont Music Festival organized by The Rolling Stones in Northern California.
-A Hells Angel who claimed to be working as paid security for the Stones stabbed a woman in the crowd to death.
+A Hells Angel who claimed to be working as paid security for the Stones stabbed an 18-year-old male in the crowd to death.
 That biker was acquitted of the murder, but the incident was enough to transform HAMC's public image from rugged individuals to dangerous thugs [source: Dulaney].

 - ABC Adelaide.
 "Finks' Lawyer Seeks Leaked Documents."
 Oct.
 1, 2009.
 (May 11, 2011)http://www.abc.net.au/news/stories/2009/10/01/2702437.htm?site=adelaide